 1. Choose the file to import

 Start by clicking Choose File.
 This opens a standard file selection dialog.
 Navigate to your .csv file and select it.
 The file must be in a comma separated value (.csv) format.
-If the file’s first row contains the column header values, check the First row contains column headers? checkbox; import wizard will attempt to match the column headers with the card attributes in the next step.
+The file’s first row must contain the column header values.
+Importing your file will load a preview of the items in your file and highlight any possible issues before you import.

 2. Map Fields

-The file will be uploaded to the server and import wizard will go through the initial processing.
-On the left you'll see a listing of all the columns included within the uploaded file, a listing of sample data contained in those files, and you'll have with the ability to select the card attribute (field) that should map to that column's data.
+The file will be uploaded and previewed in the import wizard.
+On the left you'll see a listing of all the columns included within the uploaded file, a preview of items in the uploaded file, and you'll have with the ability to select the card attribute (field) that should map to that column's data.
 You will also have the ability to exclude a specific column from being imported.

 3. View Results

-Once import wizard attempts to import the data in the .csv file as cards, this page shows the results of the import.
+As the import wizard attempts to import the data in the .csv file as cards, a live progress bar will show the results of the import.
 This includes the number of cards successfully imported and the number of cards that failed to be imported.

 If there are records that were not uploaded, you'll have a link to download a .csv file containing the original records with detailed explanations of why each record failed to upload.